 The DENR-EMB shall review the Polymer Exemption application within forty (40) working days from receipt of the application.
 In case of incomplete submission of the requirement, a letter for additional information shall be issued to the applicant.
 Failure to submit the additional information within 60 days upon receipt of letter shall consider their application “null and void”.

-The polymers that are exempted will not be listed in the PICCS.
+The polymers that are exempted shall not be listed in the PICCS.

 Revocation Clause

-Any misrepresentation, misinformation, misreport, misstatement, fabrication and falsification of submitted information after the issuance of the polymer exemption will automatically be revoke and shall be subjected to the penalty provision.
+Any misrepresentation, misinformation, misstatement, fabrication and falsification of submitted information after the issuance of the Polymer Exemption shall automatically be revoked and shall be subjected to the penalty provision.

 Penalty Clause